Abhishek9634/ComeraTest/README.md

-# Comera Assignment: iOS UIKit Application
+# Comera Assignment: iOS SwiftUI Application

 Comera iOS application task as mentioned in memtioned in mail.